-I am an assistant professor in the Department of Human Oncology.
+I am an associate professor in the Department of Human Oncology.
 My clinical focus is on brachytherapy and imaging for radiation therapy, specifically CT simulation.
 CT imaging has made great advances, such as dual-energy CT, and I am passionate about understanding the ways in which these technologies can benefit our patients.

 In addition to my clinical and research roles, I also enjoy the many teaching opportunities available at the University of Wisconsin.
 I teach a graduate-level brachytherapy course for the Department of Medical Physics.
 Within the Department of Human Oncology, I serve as a mentor for the medical physics residency program.
 I focus on training residents in the physics of different dosimeters and imaging techniques.